esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 </div>

 note:
 When collaborating you might have various versions (sets of changes) that co-exist at the same time on so called "branches".

-As long as the changes are not made to the same section (line of text) in a document (**conflict!**), the various changes can be merged together.
+Modern version control software can usually automatically merge multiple changes into a single document.

 ===